openbible-io/en_ust/README.md

 When the GL word is over a word box of the original, the dotted outline will turn blue to let you know that the word will drop there.
 If you make a mistake or decide that the GL word belongs somewhere else, simply drag it again to where it belongs.
 GL words can also be dragged back to the list.

 When the same GL word occurs more than once in a verse, each instance of the word will have a small superscript number after it.
-This number will help you to align each repeated GL word to the correct original word in the correct order.
+This number will help you to align each repeated GL word to the correct original word in the correct order. **When aligning, chec to ensure that these numbered words are in their proper places, since it is easy to miss the numbers and align repeated words incorrectly.**

-#### Merge and Unmerge Notes
+#### Process to Merge and Unmerge Original Language Words

 tC (translationCore) supports one-to-one, one-to-many, many-to-one, and many-to-many alignments.
 That means that one or more GL words can be aligned to one or more original language words, as necessary to get the most accurate alignment of the **meaning** conveyed by the two languages.